Eurocentrism: Mexican doll experiment

 In 2012, Mexicans recreated the doll test.
-Mexico's National Council to Prevent Discrimination presented a video where children had to pick the "good doll," and the doll that looks like them.
-By doing this experiment, the researchers wanted to analyse the degree to which Mexican children are influenced by modern-day media accessible to them.
+Mexico's National Council to Prevent Discrimination presented a video where children had to pick the "good doll", and the doll that looks like them.
+By doing this experiment, the researchers sought to analyse the degree to which Mexican children are influenced by modern-day media accessible to them.
 Most of the children chose the white doll; they also stated that it looked like them.
 The people who carried out the study noted that Eurocentrism is deeply rooted in different cultures, including Latin cultures.

-Beauty advertisements

-In East Asia, the impact of Euroentrism in beauty advertisements has been minimal, and there have even been anti-European undercurrents in local advertisements for female products.
-European models are hired for around half of advertisements made by European brands such as Estee Lauder and L’Oreal, while local Japanese cosmetics brands tend to use exclusively East Asian female models.

-The use of European female models has actually declined within Japan, and some Japanese skincare companies have discontinued the use of Western female models entirely, while others have even portrayed white women as explicitly inferior to Asian women.
-There is a widespread belief in Japan that Japanese women's skin color is "better" than white women's, and the placement of European female models in local advertisements is not perceived as an exaltation of white women.

 Skin lightening

-Skin lightening has become a common practice throughout different areas of the globe.
-One motivation for the use of skin lightening products is to look more 'European'.
-In other cases, the practice began long before exposure to European beauty standards – tan skin was associated with lower-class field work, and thus constant exposure to sun, while having pale skin signified belonging to the upper-class.
-Many women risk their health using these products to obtain the skintone they desire.
-A study conducted by Dr Lamine Cissé observed the female population in some African countries.
-They found that 26% of women were using skin lightening creams at the time and 36% had used them at some time.
-The common products used were hydroquinone and corticosteroids.
-75% of women who used these creams showed cutaneous adverse effects.
-Whitening products have also become popular in many areas in Asia like South Korea.
-With the rise of these products, research has been done to study the long term damage.
-Some complications experienced are exogenous ochronosis, impaired wound healing and wound dehiscence, the fish odour syndrome, nephropathy, steroid addiction syndrome, predisposition to infections, a broad spectrum of cutaneous and endocrinologic complications of corticosteroids, and suppression of hypothalamic‐pituitary‐adrenal axis.
+Skin lightening has become a common practice in some countries.
+A 2011 study found that, in Tanzania, motivation for the use of skin lightening products is to look more 'European'.
+However, in East Asia, the practice began long before exposure to Europeans – tan skin was associated with lower-class field work, and thus constant exposure to sun, while having pale skin signified belonging to the upper-class.
+Skin bleaching can have negative health effects.
+One study observed that, among the female population of Senegal in West Africa, 26% of women were using skin lightening creams at the time.
+The most common products used were hydroquinone and corticosteroids.
+75% of women who used these creams showed adverse cutaneous effects, mainly acne.